Advanced Practicum Counselors

-Again, we apologize that we cannot accept emailed or faxed applicaitons.
 Interview offers will be made to select candidates.
 It is our hope to make interview offers by mid-March.
-Interviews will occur in mid March and early April and will occur on the SJSU campus.
-Each candidate will be interviewed by 1-3 members of the Training Committee.
-We will participate in the Practicum Uniform Notification Day, on April 16, 2014 as regulated by the Bay Area Practicum Information Collaborative (BAPIC) guidelines.
+Interviews will occur in mid March through early April and will occur on the SJSU campus.
+Each candidate will be interviewed by 1-2 members of the Training Committee.
+We will participate in the Practicum Uniform Notification Day, as regulated by the Bay Area Practicum Information Collaborative (BAPIC) guidelines.
 Please see www.bapic.info for more information.
 We understand the selection process can be stressful.
 We wish you the best in your application process and are happy to answer any questions that might make the process more positive.

 San José State University is California’s oldest institution of public higher learning.
 The campus is located on the southern end of San Francisco Bay in downtown San José (Pop.
 1,000,000), hub of the world-famous Silicon Valley high-technology research and development center.
 Many of California’s most popular national, recreational, and cultural attractions are conveniently close.
 A member of the 23-campus CSU system, San José State University enrolls approximately 30,000 students, a significant percentage of whom are members of minority groups.
 The University is committed to increasing the diversity of its faculty so our disciplines, students and the community can benefit from multiple ethnic and gender perspectives.